Within the topic of executive leadership, several of the M&O

 leadership ideas such as developing the leadership engine and leaders as

-how leaders learn from experience (DeRue).
-Finally, faculty have
+how leaders learn from experience (DeRue)

 examined the influence of fair and ethical leaders in organizations